Paradoxdruid/eso-guides/index.md

 ## Changelog

-* 2025-05-12: Moved Glacial Colossus to SPC Healer; kept Reaving Blows CP requirement only for vAS
+* 2025-05-12: Moved Glacial Colossus to SPC Healer; kept Reaving Blows CP requirement only for vAS; revised MT and OT lines to move Winter's Embrace to MT and add Siphoning to OT
 * 2025-05-11: Initial setups